SmruthiRavindra/CI-CD-pipeline/READM.md

 This repository is configured to use native GitLab integrations to automatically trigger a remote Jenkins build and send status notifications to Slack whenever code is pushed.

-By utilizing GitLab's built-in centralized template `Workflows/Branch-Pipelines.gitlab-ci.yml` in [.gitlab-ci.yml](file:///c:/Users/smrut/OneDrive/Desktop/CI%20CD%20pipeline/.gitlab-ci.yml), we establish a standard CI/CD workflow without writing or maintaining any custom execution code locally.
+By utilizing GitLab's built-in centralized template `Workflows/Branch-Pipelines.gitlab-ci.yml` in [.gitlab-ci.yml](file:///c:/Users/smrut/OneDrive/Desktop/CI%20CD%20pipeline/.gitlab-ci.yml), we establish a standard CI/CD workflow without writing or maintaining any custom execution code locally

 ---